actualbudget/actual/docs/tour/accounts.md

 the values for both cleared and uncleared totals.
 See the [reconciliation topic](/docs/accounts/reconciliation) in the manual for more information.

-The top section also give you access to several functions like importing transactions, manually adding new transactions, and filter what transactions you see.
+The top section also gives you access to several functions like importing transactions, manually adding new transactions, and filtering what transactions you see.
 On the right side you'll find the _Search_ field which lets you quickly search all fields.

-It is possible to split a transaction into more than one category, clicking on the expand/contract arrows, seen in the yellow box, will be able to show or hide split transactions.
+It is possible to split a transaction into more than one category.
+By clicking on the expand/contract arrows, seen in the yellow box, you will be able to show or hide split transactions.

 The three horizontal dots, shown in the blue box, will allow you to perform various manipulations on the account.
-This range from reconciling and exporting your account to close and linking your account for [automatic bank transactions](/docs/advanced/bank-sync).
+These range from reconciling and exporting your account to closing and linking your account for [automatic bank transactions](/docs/advanced/bank-sync).
 This is also where you can show the account's running balance (as seen in the first screenshot on this page).
-You can also, hide/show both cleared and reconciled transactions.
+You can also hide/show both reconciled transactions as well as the cleared checkmark column to the far right of the transaction's row.

 ![](/static/img/a-tour-of-actual/tour-account-register-header.png)